 Overview

 As a school, we believe that part of our mission is to train the next generation of life scientists.
-We take great pride in the standard of our postgraduate provision and offer both three- and four-year PhD programmes.
-It is also possible to pursue a one-year Master's by Research (MScR) which allows an additional year of write-up time if necessary.
-Competition for places on our postgraduate programmes is high, but we believe that we offer a unique and nurturing environment for talented students.
+We offer both three- and four-year PhD programmes as well as a one-year Master's by Research (MScR) programme which allows an additional year of write-up time if necessary.
+The school usually has around 100 research postgraduates at any one time, working in a wide variety of subject areas and adopting a range of different research approaches.

 You will receive extensive research training that covers methodology, critical interpretation and problem-solving, as well as transferable skills training in communication, presentation, teamwork, time management and teaching.
-You will also be encouraged to participate in personal development planning, which is considered a valuable adjunct of your professional development.
-Training is also available in enterprise and entrepreneurship.
+You will have access to world-class facilities including Proteomics, Bioimaging and cryoEM to support your research.

 Programme structure